meteorhacks/meteorhacks.github.io/_posts/2014-07-04-how-blaze-works.md

 Components are special kind of functions, which can be converted into a reactive DOM.
 All our templates are considered as components and there are some built-in components like `UI.Each` and `UI.If`, which handle rendering of `#each` and `#if` blocks, respectively.

+### HtmlJS

+HtmlJS is a DSL for representing DOM like structure in JavaScript.
+Meteor use HtmlJS(along with Spacebars) to convert HTML in your into JavaScript and send them to client. (see `template.app.js`)

 ### DOM Range

-DOM Range is a pseudo DOM implementation.
-It can be used to manipulate DOM efficiently with JavaScript.
-It's kind of a tree structure.
+DOM Range is a way to track dynamically changing set of dom nodes.
 Each component has it's own DOM Range and components will alter them reactively.
 We can insert a DOM Range into the actual DOM whenever we want.

 ### UI.body